Sitecore/Helix.Docs/helix/principles/sitecore-items/development.rst

-When using the `Sitecore CLI <https://doc.sitecore.com/developers/101/developer-tools/en/install-sitecore-command-line-interface.html>`__ or `SVS <https://doc.sitecore.com/developers/101/developer-tools/en/install-sitecore-for-visual-studio.html>`__ to serialize items, the convention for filesystem organization of items in a module is:
+When using the `Sitecore CLI <https://doc.sitecore.com/developers/101/developer-tools/en/install-sitecore-command-line-interface.html>`__ or `SVS <https://doc.sitecore.com/developers/101/developer-tools/en/install-sitecore-for-visual-studio.html>`__ to serialize items, the convention for filesystem organization of items and module configuration is:

 ::

     /src
         /[Foundation|Feature|Project]
             /[Module Name]
+                /items
+                    /[Serialized items]
+                    /[Serialized items]
                 /[Module Name].module.json

 Typically a *Foundation* module will contain the needed base Sitecore serialization references and configuration, and each module with items will define its own Sitecore serialization configuration.